Radiate’s Co-Founders Michael Tom and Philip Butler: How to Connect the World, One Festival at a Time

 “If you’re not in a certain demographic, it’s hard to understand what this app is about, or the genuine connection that exists with such a tight-knit community,” said Michael.

-So in the early days, Michael and Philip learned to get scrappy.
+So in the early days, Radiate’s founders learned to get scrappy.
 In fact, thanks to a little bit of ingenuity along with their understanding of the music scene, the two found the perfect opportunity to kickstart their growth: a festival cruise ship without WiFi.

 “We replicated an entire server on a desktop and brought a bunch of Ethernet cables and routers,” said Michael.
 “Meanwhile, if you’ve ever been on a cruise, you know there’s always a huge line to get on the ship.
 So we went to the line wearing our Radiate tanks and told the crowd that there wouldn’t be any Wi-Fi on the ship, but if you download Radiate, you’ll be able to message your roommates and friends without Wi-Fi.
 Within 4 hours, we had more than half of the entire cruise signed up.”